by Steve Joos

 The blacktopped park lane was starting to come alive with the autumn colors as the sun began to rise that crystal clear autumn morning, but gloom pervaded Richard's mood as he wandered the path, convenience store coffee in hand.

 He had walked this way with Melanie more than a few times over the two years since they were reunited, but now something sadder seemed to be closing in on him.

 It had been like that since Melanie had gone to the West Coast on business.
 Each morning, he arose and listened to rain, no matter what the weather was like, waiting between hope and despair.

-At least now my memories were more contemporary than middle school long, long ago in a galaxy far, far away, Richard chuckled to himself.
+At least now my memories were more recent than middle school long, long ago in a galaxy far, far away, Richard chuckled to himself.
 Now instead of watching her drift away thanks to their class schedules, Richard could think of a beautiful Saturday afternoon walking through the trees together before she told him about her job assignment.